marcus-o/real_time_rfsoc_phase_correction/readme.md

-# RFSoC Real-Time Dual-Comb Self-Phase-Correction Algorithm
+# RFSoC Real-Time Dual-Comb Self-Correction Algorithm
-This repository contains a real-time self-phase-correction algorithm for the RFSoC4x2 (https://www.realdigital.org/hardware/rfsoc-4x2) board.
+This repository contains a real-time self-correction algorithm for the RFSoC4x2 (https://www.realdigital.org/hardware/rfsoc-4x2) board.
 The code should be adaptable to other hardware implementing similar field-programmable gate arrays.

+## Code Description
+The code and its application are described our preprint on the arXiv (https://doi.org/10.48550/arXiv.2503.07005).

 ## Understanding the code
 Two python scripts in the python_model_code folder illustrate the function of the algorithm and the data flow in the FPGA implementation.